What should you do if an older person complains of not sleeping well at night?

 And remember, getting enough good quality sleep helps maintain brain health, physical health, and mood.

-Recently, I did a little research to identify the top causes of sleep problems in older adults.
-In this article, I’ll share what I found out.
+In this article, I’ll cover the top causes of sleep problems in older adults.
 I’ll also tell you about what approaches have been proven to work, to help treat insomnia and sleep problems in older adults.

 Last but not least, if you (or your older relative) have experienced the very common combination of waking up to pee at night and difficulty sleeping, I highly recommend listening to this podcast episode, which features a geriatrician who is an expert on this: 092- Interview: Addressing Nighttime Urination & Insomnia in Aging.